 Broken Garage Door Spring?
 No Problem!

-Garage door springs play a crucial part in lifting and lowering your garage door.
+Garage door springs play a crucial part in safely lifting and lowering your garage door.
 An overhead door can weigh up to 300 pounds, and your springs are responsible for balancing the majority of that weight.
-Although your garage door opener conducts movement, your garage door springs are what allow movement to happen.
+Although your garage door opener conducts movement, your garage door springs are what allow that movement to happen.

-Since your garage door springs work so hard to maintain your garage door, they often begin showing signs of deterioration around 7 to 10 years of use.
+Since your garage door springs work so hard to maintain your garage door, they often begin showing signs of deterioration around 7 -10 years of use.
 Once your extension or torsion springs become weak and worn out, your garage door loses the support it needs to operate.
 If you notice your garage is louder or slower than usual, schedule an appointment with us to see if you need a garage door spring replacement.

 Schedule Garage Door Spring Replacement With Us!

 Here at Door Tech, we’re highly skilled in garage door spring replacements in Gallatin County, MT.
 We understand how important it is to have a well-functioning garage door, so we work quickly to successfully replace your broken garage door spring with a stronger, more durable one.
 With our years of experience handling garage door spring repairs, we can confidently repair yours with no problem!
 The common signs that you have a broken garage door spring include:

 - You hear strange, grinding noises when the door operates.

 - Your garage door slams shut.

 - Your garage door opens part way and then stops.

 - Your garage door opens crooked or at an angle.